Detachment: City of Menifee / Valley Wide Recreation & Park District

 On May 26, 2016, the City of Menifee submitted a formal application to LAFCO for the detachment of VWRPD from the City of Menifee boundaries.
 If approved by the LAFCO Commission, the decision would potentially transfer all VWRPD facilities within the City boundary over to city ownership and operation.
 As a result, the special tax assessments currently paid by residents would continue, however the tax revenue would then be remitted by the County Tax Assessor’s office to the City instead of to VWRPD.
 The City would then be solely responsible for all park and recreation services (and applicable parkway landscaping) within City limits, confirming local control and operations.
 A copy of the City’s application is available at the link(s) below for public reference:

-City staff will be holding a community meeting to help residents better understand the detachment process and responsibilities of both service providers within the City:
+City staff held a community meeting to help residents better understand the detachment process and responsibilities of both service providers within the City on Tuesday, September 27, 2016 at 6:00 PM at the Kay Ceniceros Senior Center (Palm Room), located at 29995 Evans Road, Menifee, CA 92586.

 All community members are invited to attend to learn more about the process.
 Additionally, staff will be available to answer any questions regarding services, facilities, and tax assessments impacted by the detachment outcome.
 A flier is posted below for reference.

-LAFCO staff has tentatively Scheduled a public hearing with the Commission to consider the detachment application in late fall.
+LAFCO staff has scheduled a public hearing with the Commission to consider the detachment application.
 All community members are invited to attend and share their opinions of the detachment with Commissioners during public comment period:

 Riverside County Administrative Center